chen42/openbehavior/operantLicking/Assembly.md

 The step motor controller needs to have two wires added.
 ![] (images/stepMotorBoardBack.jpg)

+A thin piece of copper is added to make it easier to fasten the threaded rod to the coupler .

+![] (images/threadedRod.jpg)

-The step motor is connected to a threaded rod via a coupler.
+The step motor is connected to a threaded rod via a coupler (copper is  fully inserted and not visible).

 ![] (images/stepMotorShaft.jpg)